Keyboard shortcuts

 • The value isn’t just in collecting it, but in making it accessible to reduce context switching

-• AI assistants (like those in OpenCode, Claude Code, etc.) need to query this data to provide relevant, personalized assistance
+• AI assistants, such as those in OpenCode, Claude Code, and others, need to query this data to provide relevant, personalized assistance

 MCP has three core concepts that align exactly with cerebro’s needs: